-CPRL’s intensive, full-semester seminar and practicum immerses students in the theory and practice of managing, governing, and transforming the public systems and social-sector organizations that deliver public education in the U.S. and abroad.
-Hosted at Columbia, this experiential offering has three components:
+CPRL’s intensive, full-semester program immerses graduate students in the theory and practice of managing, governing, and transforming school systems and organizations.

-- A comprehensive seminar in the design, governance, regulation, democratic accountability and transformation of P-12 school systems and allied public- and social-sector organizations
+1. A seminar focused on the design, governance, regulation, democratic accountability, and transformation of school systems and allied public- and social-sector organizations.